 - 3.1 The Health Policy & Performance Board received a comprehensive report in November 2021, and a further report in February 2022 setting out the requirements for the formation of Integrated Care Systems regionally.
 This consists of an Integrated Care Board (ICB) and an Integrated Care Partnership (ICP) along with at Place level, a Place Based Partnership (PBP).
 Locally this is One Halton Place Based Partnership; these arrangements are set out in NHS Reforms White Paper, Integration & Innovation published in February 2021.
 These are the most significant changes to health arrangements in a decade which aim to improve outcomes and reduce inequalities.
-This report provides some context, an overview of progress and the current position. - 3.2 The Health and Care Bill received Royal Assent on 28th April 2022 hence, the target date of 1st July 2022 to implement Integrated Care System's (ICS's) will be achieved; all Clinical Commissioning Groups (CCG's) will be dissolved as of the implementation date. - 3.3 There are 42 Integrated Care System's (ICS) nationally; for Halton, the ICS footprint is Cheshire & Merseyside.
+This report provides some context, an overview of progress and the current position. - 3.2 The Health and Care Bill received Royal Assent on 28th April 2022 with the effective date of 1st July 2022 to implement Integrated Care System's (ICS's); all Clinical Commissioning Groups (CCG's) were dissolved as of the implementation date. - 3.3 There are 42 Integrated Care System's (ICS) nationally; for Halton, the ICS footprint is Cheshire & Merseyside.
 The pre-existing Cheshire & Merseyside Health & Care partnership will become the ICS and has been operating as such in a state of readiness for some time having been through a process of assurance and due diligence with NHS England.
-Within the footprint there will be nine place based partnerships, each of which will have a NHS Place Director; this is a key role providing the interface between the ICS and place.
-For Halton this will be Anthony Leo who will be commencing in post 1st July 2022.
+Within the footprint there will be nine place based partnerships reflecting the nine local authority areas, each will have a NHS Place Director; this is a key role providing the interface between the ICS and place.
+Anthony Leo is Halton's Place Director and commenced in post 1st July 2022.
+The Place Director is supported by a Senior Team consisting of:- and Integrated Care Board staff dedicated to Halton roles.